-The Commission is asked to submit in 2008 a report to the Council and the European Parliament, accompanied by proposals if appropriate for allowing EU citizens to move within the European Union on similar terms to nationals of a Member State moving around or changing their place of residence in their own country, in conformity with established principles of Community law.
+The Commission is asked to submit a report to the Council and the European Parliament, accompanied by proposals for allowing EU citizens to move between Member States on similar terms to nationals of a Member State moving around or changing their place of residence in their own country.

-1 January 2008: With effect from 1 January 2008 the exchange of such [law-enforcement] information should be governed by the principle of availability, which means that, throughout the Union, a law enforcement officer in one Member State who needs information in order to perform his duties can obtain this from another Member State and that the law enforcement agency in the other Member State which holds this information will make it available for the stated purpose, taking into account the requirement of ongoing investigations in that State.
+1 Jan.
+2008: With effect from 1 January 2008 the exchange of such [law-enforcement] information should be governed by the principle of availability, which means that, throughout the Union, a law enforcement officer in one Member State who needs information in order to perform his duties can obtain this from another Member State and that the law enforcement agency in the other Member State which holds this information will make it available for the stated purpose, taking into account the requirement of ongoing investigations in that State.